SrushtiHogade/Skin-Analysis-System/README.md

 Based on these, relevant products are recommended using cosine similarity, prioritizing the ones that match the user's skin profile.

 ## Working:
-1. Image Input
+1. Image Input:
    The user is prompted to click a selfie via webcam.

    Real-time face detection ensures:

    Only one face is visible

    Good lighting

    Face occupies most of the frame

    After capturing, the user is redirected to the next step.

 2. form – Skin Info Confirmation
    Extracted skin details are prefilled in a form.

    The user can modify these values or add more concerns.

    Submitting redirects to the recommendations page.

 3. recs – Product Recommendations
    Top relevant products are shown in card layout.

 ## Model Architechture:
 *Skin Tone Detection*